 Jason Richards joined the English Department in 2008 as a visiting assistant professor before starting on the tenure track in 2012.
 His teaching and research interests include early and nineteenth-century American literature, Gothic studies, postcolonial studies, and critical race theory.
 His writing has appeared in ARIEL, Novel, American Transcendental Quarterly, Nineteenth-Century Prose, and African American Review.
-His book, Imitation Nation: Red, White, and Blackface in Early and Antebellum U.S. Literature, will be published by the University of Virginia Press in December 2017; it examines how racial and cultural imitativeness shaped national identity between the American Revolution and the Civil War.
+His book, Imitation Nation: Red, White, and Blackface in Early and Antebellum U.S. Literature, was recently published by the University of Virginia Press; it examines how racial and cultural imitativeness shaped national identity between the American Revolution and the Civil War.
+He is now working on a book that analyzes Edgar Allan Poe’s writing in relation to globalization and modernity.
 CV.

-Imitation Nation: Red, White, and Blackface in Early and Antebellum U.S. Literature (forthcoming with the University of Virginia Press, December 2017)
+Imitation Nation: Red, White, and Blackface in Early and Antebellum U.S. Literature (University of Virginia Press, December 2017)

 "Emerson and the Gothic."
 Nineteenth-Century Prose 40/1 (2013): 61-90.